Key Takeaways

 Anti-inflammatory foods (fatty fish rich in omega-3s, turmeric, ginger) may reduce post-operative swelling.
 Avoid high-sodium processed foods, which can increase water retention.
 Discuss specific dietary restrictions or supplements with your surgeon before discharge.

 Sleep disruption is common after lipedema surgery.
-Prioritise sleep hygiene by sleeping elevated (2-3 pillows) to reduce nocturnal swelling, maintaining a cool, quiet bedroom, and following prescribed pain management to minimise sleep disturbance.
-Sleep supports immune function and healing-aim for 7-9 hours nightly.
+Prioritize sleep hygiene by sleeping elevated (2-3 pillows) to reduce nocturnal swelling, maintaining a cool, quiet bedroom, and following prescribed pain management to minimize sleep disturbance.
+Sleep supports immune function and healing, so aim for 7 to 9 hours a night.

 Certain symptoms require immediate medical attention.
 Contact your surgeon if you experience: